High-temperature superconductivity from kinetic energy

-In the context of the bilayer nickelate, some works\cite{PhysRevLett.132.146002,zhang2023strong,lu2023superconductivity,qu2024bilayer} propose to use the bilayer one-orbital model with the $J_\perp$ term simply equal to that of the $J_\perp$ from the $d_{z^2}$ orbital.
+In the context of the bilayer nickelate, some works\cite{PhysRevLett.132.146002,zhang2023strong,lu2023superconductivity,qu2024bilayer} propose to utilizing the bilayer one-orbital model with the interlayer coupling $J_\perp$ term simply equal to that of the $J_\perp$ from the $d_{z^2}$ orbital.
 Our above analysis clearly shows that this is not appropriate and would overestimate the pairing strength a lot.
-The bilayer nickelate system should be described by the double Kondo model with negative $J_K$, or the bilayer type II t-J model in the large $|J_K|$ limit.
+A more accurate description of bilayer nickelates necessitates the use of the double-Kondo model with negative $J_K$ or, equivalently the bilayer type II t-J model in the large $|J_K|$ limit.
 It is not equivalent to the simple bilayer one-orbital model.
 To match the type II t-J model, we need to rescale the $J_\perp$ parameter in the one-orbital model.
 In Fig.~\ref{fig:one_orbital}(d), for fixed $t_0$ and $J_\perp$ in the double Kondo model, we use a rescaled parameter $\tilde{t}_0=t_0$ and $J_\perp/a$ with $a=2.56$ in the one orbital t-J model.
 Empirically, after rescaling, the one-orbital model has a roughly similar behavior as the type II t-J model for $t_0/J_\perp<0.5$ region, suggesting that the effect of $J_\perp$ in the one-orbital model is overestimated by a factor of $2.56$.
 For $t_0/J_\perp>0.5$, the two models show qualitatively very different behaviors, suggesting that the two models are essentially different and not simply equivalent under a change of parameter.